Morton's Neuroma Removal

 After ProcedureThe removed tissue will be examined in a lab.
 The results may take several days.

-How Long Will It Take?Often less than one hour
+How Long Will It Take?Less than one hour

 How Much Will It Hurt?Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.